 The power of the sun is what makes life on Earth possible.
 Efforts to harness solar energy in concentrated form have long been a human pursuit.
-Solar technology has existed since the 19th century and has received substantial government support since at least the 1970s.
+The history of solar power is not as recent as some may think as the technology has existed since the 19th century and has received substantial government support since at least the 1970s.
 Despite vast amounts of subsidies, solar power comprises less than 1 percent of US electricity generation and should no longer be propped up by taxpayer dollars.

 Initial Development of Solar Power